huggingface/blog/synthid-text.md

 of how to train a detector to recognize watermarked text using a specific watermarking configuration.
-Models that use the same tokenizer can also share watermarking configuration and detector, thus sharing a common watermark, so long as the detector's training set includes examples from all models.
+Models that use the same tokenizer can also share watermarking configuration and detector, thus sharing a common watermark, so long as the detector's training set includes examples from all models that share a watermark.

 This trained detector can be uploaded to a private HF Hub to make it accessible across your organization.
 Google’s